The NFL owners have just voted to basically remove the kickoff return as a play from the National Football League.

 Thank you.

-Uh Joe Biden country.
+Joe Biden country.

-He didn't leave the country when the miners were uh trapped down there in the mines, but uh Obama seems to think the world's on fire here and he can just travel around wherever he wants and you know, playing summer vacations and spring break uh for the girls and uh uh Mrs. You are you are forgetting the uh the admonition we all got earlier from politico, Obama can multitask.
+But Obama seems to think the world's on fire here and he can just travel around wherever he wants and, you know, plan summer vacations and spring break for the girls.

 You and I can't really relate to it or even hope to understand it.

-We just have to accept it.
+We just have to accept that he has pragmatism.

 Yeah, well, that's the point.

-I think we tried to get across when President Bush would vacation, and and when he would vacation, he went to his own ranch or the family home up in uh Kenny Bunkport, which uh when the Clintons and the Obamas go on vacation, it's out our expense.
+And when he would vacation, he went to his own ranch or the family home up in Kenny Bunkport, which when the Clintons and the Obamas go on vacation, it's at our expense.

 They have to rent from very expensive donors.

-And they never hold on a second.
+Hold on a second.

-It's be fair.
+Let's be fair.

 The Clintons never had a house.

-Uh they had always lived in government housing.
+They had always lived in government housing.

 Yeah.

-So has he been back other than to campaign for somebody?
+Has he been back other than to campaign for somebody?

-I uh you know, I don't think he's been back since.
+You know, I don't think he's been back since.

-I just thought the president of Chile stuck with his his people in time of crisis and was concerned.
+I just thought the president of Chile stuck with his people in time of crisis and was concerned.

-And uh President Obama just feels like he can just um be the world traveler when the world is in chaos, and especially our country with the the economic situation we're under, and he just votes present and then leaves.
+And President Obama just feels like he can just be the world traveler when the world is in chaos and especially our country with the economic situation we're under.

 Yeah.